 At the railway station in Bulawayo, the second-largest city in Zimbabwe, chaos reigns as large numbers of traders drag enormous bags behind them and crowd into the cheap Bulawayo-Victoria Falls train heading for the border.

 This happens despite regulations by the rail utility that bulk goods have to be carried by special coaches with the traders paying for the shipment of such goods.
+Passengers and goods compete for space, creating pandemonium as traders trek to Victoria Falls where they then cross the Zambezi River in search of foreign-currency earnings.

 Zimbabwe is battling acute foreign-exchange shortages as its political and economic crisis drags on.